-Can Apocalyptic Sci-Fi Movies About Climate Change Serve As a Tool for Climate Activism?
+Can Apocalyptic Sci‑Fi Movies About Climate Change Serve As a Tool for Climate Activism?

 But recognizing these missteps helps understand what works — and what doesn’t.
 These depictions are slight subversions to the science-fiction pocket of cinema, one that has previously allowed for fleeting moments of escapism.
 But now, it’s hard to escape the inconvenient truth of barren lands, toxic air, dilapidated structures, unprecedented catastrophes.

-The death of a planet is a curious thing to show.
+In the end, the death of a planet remains a curious thing to show.
 “As climate change becomes more of a concern for more people,” Beth Accamondo noted in KPBS, “films, TV, and science fiction will delve even more into the fears, anxieties, and concerns we have to help us explore the issue.”

 “In suggesting the worst that can happen, science fiction can deliver a very potent warning.
 It can also inspire people to come up with solutions.”